 For most of us, we tend to see the same people more than 35 hours a week.
 For virtually every week of the year.
 Naturally, that means we’ll try to be pleasant with our colleagues to keep a positive environment.

 Over time we’ll also find common ground and grow closer with some and this is where the trouble can start.
 Is she just being friendly?
 Is she the flirty type or is this intentional?

-In my mid-20s I worked IT Support at a company that was around 70 percent women around my age.
-This was great in a lot of ways because I got comfortable spending most of my day around very attractive, well-dressed women.
+In my mid-20s, I worked IT Support at a company that was around 70 percent women.
+Most of them were around my age bracket too.
+This was great in a lot of ways.
+For instance, I got comfortable spending most of my day around very attractive, well-dressed women.
 The downside?
 It was common for them to flirt with the guys in IT as a way of getting a higher priority.

 This was frustrating and a bit demoralizing but I chose to see it as a good thing.
 It made me far better at distinguishing between genuine interest and cheap flirting.
-Some of which I’ll pass on to you without you having to spend time researching.
+This is exactly the type of thing we’re going to cover in this article today.